CorporateRewards/docs-myrewards/source/includes/api/performance/_reward_points.md

 --------- | ---- | -----------
 reference | string | Required.
 Ref of the [performance product](#performance-module-performance-products) that the reward point is to be claimed against. user_group_ids | array | Optional.
 An array of all of the user groups that should be eligible for the reward point. quantity | integer | Required.
-The quantity that must be claimed to qualify for the reward point. points_per_quantity | integer | Required.
+The quantity that must be claimed to qualify for the reward point.
+This must be 1 if returns are enabled on your promotion. points_per_quantity | integer | Required.
 The number of points to award per quantity. date_from | date | Required.
 The date the reward point is eligible from. date_to | date | Required.
 The date the reward point is eligible to.